osuosl/ganeti_webmgr/docs/source/dev/vagrant.rst

 What you get
 ~~~~~~~~~~~~

-If your using Vagrant to run |gwm| what you get is a symlink in the vagrant
-home directory of the project.
-You also get a MySQL Database configured and
+- In ``/home/vagrant/ganeti_webmgr`` you will have your project mounted.
+  All changes made to files in your project folder either in Vagrant, or on the
+  host will be seen on both systems.

-ready to use with |gwm|.
-You also will get a Django superuser who's credentials
+- You will have a Django Superuser created with the following credentials
-by default are `admin` and `password` as the username and password respectively.
+  (these can be changed in the ``Vagrantfile``):

+    **username**: admin

+    **password**: password

+- A MySQL Database and User pre-configured for |gwm|

-This can be configured by overriding the Chef attributes in the `Vagrantfile`.
+All of these values can be changed by overriding the Chef attributes in the ``Vagrantfile``.

 Use
 ~~~